 7) Meditation

-This method never fails me and I usually fall asleep very early into the meditation.
+This method never fails me, and I usually fall asleep very early into the meditation.

-Not only has meditation healed me from insomnia, it has also helped me learn how to control my thoughts.
+Not only has meditation healed me from insomnia, but it has also helped me learn how to control my thoughts.

 Sometimes during the day when I feel tired, instead of taking a nap I put on a short 10 minute meditation video and by the end of it, it feels almost as if I have slept for 8 hours!